Family Encyclopedia >> Food

 What is falafel?

-Read also :'Recipe for falafel bowl with sweet potato and hummus'
+Read also: 'Recipe for falafel bowl with sweet potato and hummus'

 Is falafel healthy?

-Healthy benefits of falafel
+Health benefits of falafel